Ashistry/discover-awesome/README.md

 To avoid making you scrape a bunch of webpages (and to avoid bullying the Github API), the approach is the following:

-- A database of repository names/links/descriptions with relevant stats is provided by me, right here in the repository, and updated once at least once a week.
+- Databases of repository names/links/descriptions with relevant stats are provided by me, right here in the repository, and updated once at least once a week.

 - When you use the command, an interactive paged list will be presented to you.

 - Select one, and only then the contents of the readme are scraped and processed a little bit for reading in your terminal with clickable links.

-- If you want to refresh the database, pass the `--refresh` argument, which will fetch the database from this repository.
+- If you want to refresh the databases, pass the `--refresh` argument, which will fetch them from this repository.

 P.S.
 Want to build the database yourself?
 Please see [this section](#build-the-database-yourself).

 Includes a **random mode**.
 When you use random, a random link (with frontmatter excluded) from a random repository's readme in the topic is selected and printed to standard output for manual clicking.

+# IMPORTANT
+ When I or you build the databases, we request the data from Github by a stat, such as most stars or oldest created.
+I have chosen this because of the API hard limiting you up to 1000 repositories for a tag/topic, but you can get different data if you request by stat in the first place.

+This means there are multiple databases which were requested by stat.
+When using the tool, you choose a database to determine the repos available, which you can then sort by a different stat if you so desire.

 ## Install